mekanika/skematic/README.md

 Format applies these options in significant order:

+0. `show`: Checks scope match - bails out if the check fails
-0. `lock`: Strip locked fields (unless `{unlock: true}` provided)
+1. `lock`: Strip locked fields (unless `{unlock: true}` provided)
-1. `sparse`: Only processes keys on the provided data (not the whole model)
+2. `sparse`: Only processes keys on the provided data (not the whole model)
-2. `defaults`: Apply default values
+3. `defaults`: Apply default values
-3. `generate`: Compute and apply generated values
+4. `generate`: Compute and apply generated values
-4. `transform`: Run transform functions on values
+5. `transform`: Run transform functions on values
-5. `strip`: Removes field with matching values after all other formatting
+6. `strip`: Removes field with matching values after all other formatting
-6. `mapIdFrom`: Sets the id field on data to be on the 'primaryKey'
+7. `mapIdFrom`: Sets the id field on data to be on the 'primaryKey'

 Meaning if you have an uppercase transform, it will run AFTER your generate methods, thus uppercasing whatever they produce.